zJaaal/DataKey/README.md

 - System.Data.SqlClient
 ```
 - Be sure to change the SQL Server Data Base direction on DataAccess/ConnectionToSql.cs to your own SQL Server direction.
 (You can do this by changing the "server" and "DataBase" strings.)
-- Be sure to maintain the same template of tables.
+- Finally maintain the same template of tables.
 It is provided on Table.txt

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.